IBM/aspera-cli/README.md

 #### Server side and configuration

-Virtually any transfer on a "repository" on a regular basis might emulate a hot folder.
+Virtually any transfer on a **repository** on a regular basis might emulate a hot folder.

 > **Note:** file detection is not based on events (`inotify`, etc...), but on a simple folder scan on source side.
 >